You set up your website, generated ideas, and created great content. What comes next?

 Once your data is ready, look through your profile and start building customer profiles.

-Your Demographic report includes gender, age, household income, children in household, and others metrics.
+Your Demographic report includes gender, age, household income, children in household, and other metrics.

-Use Content Segments to view metrics on a per section basis, enabling you to gather and compare audiences between different parts of your site.
+Content Segments allow you to view metrics on a more granular level.
+Setting up Content Segments on your site allows you to gather and compare audiences between different parts of your site.

 Next, it is time to create on-target content and sharpen your marketing strategy.